- What is ORCID?

 - You have full control over the data shown on your record and the persons who can access it.

-- You can decide which data in your profile is visible to everyone, trusted parties or only me, except for your name and ORCID iD (both are always public).
+- You can decide which data in your record is visible to everyone, trusted parties or only me, except for your name and ORCID iD (both are always public).

 - You also decide which rights you grant trusted parties

-- You can manage, change and revoke these rights in your ORCID profile at any time via account settings.
+- You can manage, change and revoke these rights in your ORCID record at any time via account settings.

 What should you consider when starting with ORCID?

-- Researchers should individually set up their ORCID profile and grant permission to connect it to u:cris rather than delegate these tasks.
+- Researchers should individually set up their ORCID record and grant permission to connect it to u:cris rather than delegate these tasks.
 The key reasons for researchers to do so are:

 - Respect individual privacy